Here’s your one-stop list for ideas on what to do with the kids in Moncton, Dieppe, Riverview and surrounding areas in New Brunswick.

 The Clayspace often holds drop in sessions, kid-friendly classes, and a retail gallery.

-DIY Studio is a great paint-your-own pottery option for family fun, located on Mountain Road.
+DIY Studio is a great paint-your-own pottery option for family fun, located on West Main Street in Moncton.

 Plan a photography tour of the public art installations around our communities, thanks to Festival Inspire!